 Appoint a Club Rotary Foundation committee chair before the District assembly.

 Develop a plan to achieve Foundation goals starting on 1 July.

 Motivate Rotarians to support the Foundation.

 District Designated Funds (DDF)

-The Rotary Foundation has a unique funding cycle that uses contributions to the Annual Programs Fund three years after they're received.
+The Rotary Foundation has a unique funding cycle that uses contributions to the Annual Fund three years after they're received.
 The three-year cycle allows the Foundation to invest the contributions and receive earnings from those investments to pay for TRF administrative, program operations, and fund development costs.
 On the third year, contributions are shared between the Districts they came from and the World Fund (known as the SHARE program) and become the primary funding source for TRF programs.
 The money District 5970 receives back from the Rotary Foundation is known as District Designated Funds or DDF.

-Under the New Grant Model, District 5970 may receive up to 50% of its yearly DDF for District Grants and 50% of its yearly DDF for Global Grants.
+District 5970 may receive up to 50% of its yearly DDF for District Grants and 50% of its yearly DDF for Global Grants.
 By June 30, District 5970 will submit a Spending Plan to TRF after receiving District Grant Applications from Clubs.
 Upon approval, TRF will send the DDF to District 5970 in a single Block Grant.

-District Block Grant funds may be set aside for District sponsored programs such as scholarships, vocational training teams or a group study exchange team.
+District Block Grant funds may be set aside for District sponsored programs such as scholarships andvocational training teams.
 The District Rotary Foundation Committee Chair is responsible for maintaining accurate records to plan for and track the District's Block Grant funds.
 The approved distribution of the Block Grant shall be posted on the District website.

 District 5970 Grant Funding Process